rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 because we know how many messages are coming in, we could do that manually by calling `rx.recv().await` four times.
-In the real world, though, we’ll generally be waiting on some *unknown* number of messages, so we need to keep waiting until we determine that there are no more messages.
+In the real world, though, we’ll generally be waiting on some *unknown* number of messages, so we need to keep waiting until we determine that there are no more сообщения.

 In Listing 16-10, we used a `for` loop to process all the items received from a synchronous channel.
 Rust doesn’t yet have a way to write a `for` loop over an